Babiana hirsuta (Lam.) Goldblatt & J.C.Manning (= Babiana thunbergii Ker Gawl.)

 The name Babiana is derived from the early Dutch name baviaantjie, meaning little baboon which relates to observations made by early Cape colonists who noticed that baboons had a particular liking for the corms of these plants.
 It is therefore not surprising that the corms of these plants are buried deep in sandy soils, wedged between rocks or found in deep stony gravels, all in aid of protecting the corms from predation by baboons and other mammals.
 The species epithet hirsuta refers to the minutely hairy leaves.

-Babiana thunbergii produces ample nectar and the flowers are clearly adapted for sunbird pollination.
+Babiana hirsuta produces ample nectar and the flowers are clearly adapted for sunbird pollination.
 Bees have also been observed on the plants.
-Both dusky (Nectarinia fusca), and malachite (N. violacea ) sunbirds have been seen visiting the flowers.
+Both dusky sunbirds (Nectarinia fusca), and malachite sunbirds (N. violacea ) have been seen visiting the flowers.
 The corms are eaten by baboons.

 Babianas are interesting and rewarding plants to grow in clusters between rocks in rocky gardens, in deep sandy soil, and inbetween retaining blocks or paving stones.
 They make stunning pot specimens provided that they are given plenty of deep sandy soil and are watered well during the winter and early spring.